Impeachment trial meant to distract voters from Bernie Sanders

 IMO, and I concur with Republicans on this, it's an attempt to take attention off the race for the Democratic nomination in case Bernie Sanders starts running away with it.
 That appears to scare mainstream Democrats more than four more years of Donald Trump.
 Otherwise, why did House Speaker Nancy Pelosi and other Democratic leaders refuse to impeach till now?
 The "trial" keeps Sanders off the campaign trail since, as a senator, he must attend proceedings in D.C.

 So far it hasn't worked as planned.
-On day one Hillary Clinton put Sanders in the spotlight by saying no one likes him (presumably the way Henry Kissinger "likes" her, or Barrack Obama said cattily, "You’re likable enough, Hillary," in 2008).
+On day one Hillary Clinton put Sanders in the spotlight by saying no one likes him (presumably the way Henry Kissinger "likes" her, or Barack Obama said cattily, "You’re likable enough, Hillary," in 2008).

 Sanders refuted memorably, "On a good day, my wife likes me" -- making it a good day at the Iowa caucuses for Sanders.